 PALLOTTA: And I thought, we need a full-page ad in the Arts and Leisure section, on a Sunday, in the New York Times.

 RAZ: $40,000 to run that ad in the New York area.

-PALLOTTA: That $40,000 ad brought in $2.5 million in revenue, and so of course you start buying more ads when you see that.
+PALLOTTA: That $40,000 ad brought in two and a half million dollars in revenue, and so of course you start buying more ads when you see that.